Medical Officers of the Malta Garrison Tippets Alfred Malpas

 Brigade Surgeon Alfred Malpas Tippets was the son of James Berriman Tippetts, solicitor of London and a grandson of Obediah Tippetts of London, a weaver.

-He served with the with the 7th (Royal) Fusiliers throughout the Eastern Campaign of 1854–1855 including the affair of Bulganac, the Battles of Alma, Inkerman, and in the Siege of Sebastopol.
+He served with the with the 7th (Royal) Fusiliers throughout the Eastern Campaign of 1854–1855 including the cavalry affair of the river Bulganac, the Battles of Alma, Inkerman, and the Siege of Sebastopol.

 He received the Crimea Medal with three clasps and the Turkish Medal.

 Brigade Surgeon Alfred Malpas Tippets also served in the Second Afghan War of 1878–1880.
 He was present on both the Bazaar and Hissarik Expeditions, when he was mentioned in despatches and received the Afghan War Medal.

 Service Record — Alfred Malpas Tippets

 7 Apr 1854 Appointed Staff Assistant Surgeon.
 At the time Tippetts qualified as a surgeon, there was no open competition for a commission in the Army Medical Department.
 Tippetts had no army influence, and almost despaired of ever attaining the object of my ambition, that of becoming an army surgeon.1